masasin/masasin.github.io/docs/cv/skills/index.md

 # Skills

-This section describes my skills in various areas.
+This section describes my [technical](#technical-skills) and [soft](#soft-skills) skills in various areas.
 For details about the tools and technologies I have experience with, please see the [tools and technologies](tools) page.

 ## Technical skills